maciejskorski/cookiecutter-java-gradle/README.md

 # Cookiecutter for Java + Gradle

-A cookiecutter template for modern Gradle (v8) builds of Java.
+A cookiecutter template for modern Gradle (v8) builds of Java, with basic GitHub Actions for build-test.

 ## References